mcupak/beacon-java/README.md

 ##What it is
 This project contains the BDK (beacon development kit) for Java (EE) developers.
 The BDK provides all of the tools required to create a basic rest implementation for a beacon almost straight out of the box with only minimal set up required.
-Users can extend the BDK to make it fit within their own project, or use it as is defining their own adapter to retrieve data from their preferred data source.
+Users can extend the BDK to make it fit within their own project, or use it as is defining their own service to retrieve data from their preferred data source.

 ##System requirements
 All you need to build this project is Java 8.0 (Java SDK 1.8) or later, Maven 3.0 or later.
 Since the project is Java EE based, an application server with support for Java EE 7 is needed to deploy the application (e.g. JBoss EAP or WildFly).